xtuml/training/courses/System Modeling with the xtUML Editor/Start using the tool/xtUML Help/xtUML Help Quiz.md

 __Type:__  Radio Buttons

 __Question:__  The help section that contains information about sample models, how to execute and
-			translate them is
+			translate them is...

 __Choices:__
-  - A: OAL reference
+  - A: OAL Reference
   - B: Model Verifier Java Interface
   - C: Translation Reference
   - D: Getting Started